DLF Ltd (NSE: DLF) Q3 2026 Earnings Call dated Jan. 23, 2026

 Aakash Ohri

 Thank you.
-We’ll take our next question from Murtuza Arsewala from Kotak.
+We’ll take our next question from Murtuza Arsiwalla from Kotak.
 Please go ahead.

 Murtuza Arsiwalla

-Yeah, hi sir.
-Just you know, in terms of I think part of the question you’ve already answered, you had a lot of commentary from Pearset about Gurgaon being sort of.
-Slow etc, but you’ve kind of answered that already.
-So that’s well taken.
-If you could give some color on.
-Let’S say what FY27 looks like.
-We’re almost towards the end of FY26.
-In terms of the building blocks to sales just beyond Arbor 2 and dahlias.
-That could be useful.
+Just, yes, in terms of — I think part of the question you’ve already answered, you had a lot of commentaries from peer set about Gurgaon of being, sort of slow, etc., but you’ve kind of answered that already.
+So, that’s well taken.
+If you could give some color on, let’s say, what FY ’27 looks like, we are almost towards the end of FY ’26 in terms of the building blocks to sales just beyond Arbour 2 and Dahlias, that could be useful.

-So Murza, as I mentioned earlier that I mean from now till March 27, you know, basically apart from Arbor 2 which the senior living which Akash mentioned, we have the, we have one major group housing scheme in, in DLF City.
-We have the next phase of west park, we have next phase of Pachkula, we’ll possibly have one more phase of DLF City floors.
-We maybe we’ll hopefully have goa.
-So all of these are in the, in the approval and launch queue, you know, in that sense and dahlias will continue to be the strong underpinning for this entire piece.
-So you know, fiscal 27 looks, honestly looks pretty strong right now.
+So Murtuza, as I mentioned earlier that, I mean, from now till March ’27, basically, apart from Arbour 2, which the senior living, which Aakash mentioned, we have the — we have one major group housing scheme in DLF City.
+We have the next phase of West Park.
+We have the next phase of Panchkula, we’ll possibly have one more phase of DLF City Floors.
+We’ll hopefully have Goa.
+So, all of these are in the approval and launch queue in that sense.
+And Dahlias will continue to be the strong underpinning for this entire piece.
+So, fiscal ’27 looks, honestly looks pretty strong right now.

 Murtuza Arsiwalla